• Skip to primary navigation

 Fernbank is not just a school trip option between the breathtaking atrium with a floating brontosaurus skeleton and swan activities after hours.
 Move over swamplands and foothills in a crowd-pleasant display called’ Travel Over Time in Georgia,’ or take a 3D-Imax educational film that is more detailed than a lifetime.

 Only at the Fernbank Museum can the world’s largest dinosaurs come together, explore developments on Earth in today’s Georgian landscapes, connect with cultures around the world, and participate in various hands-on exhibitions and more!
-And you’re not going to miss amazing special revolving exhibits or the incredible five-story IMAX video show.

-The Museum is dedicated to fostering lifetime learning about our planet and its inhabitants through immersive programming and unrivaled experiences.
+The Museum is dedicated to fostering a lifetime learning about our planet and its inhabitants through immersive programming and unrivaled experiences.

 Conclusion

-Atlanta is one of the top travel destinations in the U.S. With the economy flourishing and the city rich with national and civil history, Atlanta has a lot of natural and historical places that the residents and visitors can enjoy during their stay.
+Atlanta is one of the top travel destinations in the U.S. With the economy flourishing and the city rich in national and civil history, Atlanta has a lot of natural and historical places that the residents and visitors can enjoy during their stay.

 You can also enjoy your time here by exploring some of the best and top-rated sites in the beautiful capital of the southern state.